Stillat/model-cannon/readme.md

 ## Usage

 It couldn't be simpler!
-Just use Laravel's `make:model` command like you always ahve.
+Just use Laravel's `make:model` command like you always have.
 The only difference is now models will be stored in a `Models` directory and have the correct `Models` namepsace added automatically.
 Seriously, that is all there is to it.

 ```
 php artisan make:model User